Who should read Atomic Habits Summary? And why?

 Your identity and behavior are related.

-Your goals and your systems will also change as a result of the change in identity.
+Your goals and your systems will also change due to the change in identity.

 Here is the caveat:

-If you build bad habits, you build a bad identity.
+If you build bad habits, you make a terrible identity.

 Remember?
 They both affect each other.